 DIYs

-DIYs are a great alternative to store-bought Halloween costumes.
+DIYs are a great alternative to store-bought Halloween props and costumes.
 Sewing is a great skill, but it isn’t your only option.
 Many costume accessories can be made with unexpected things found around the house.
 Foam is a great material for armor pieces.

 Supplies for DIYs tend to be relatively cheap.
 Getting 10+ brushes and three paints for under $10 was a deal for a project I didn’t originally have paints for.